krzysztofj1234567890/computer-science-basics-tutorials/Snowflake/snowflake.md

 Snowflake’s caching mechanism automatically stores the results of queries and the data in result cache and metadata cache.

+In Snowflake, the “query cache” is mostly automatic:
+- If you run an identical query again, Snowflake can return the exact previous result instantly without re-scanning data.
+Stored for 24 hours
+- Even if query text is identical, cache is skipped if:
+  - Underlying data changed
+  - You use non-deterministic functions

 ### Data Compression

 Snowflake uses columnar storage to compress data and improve I/O performance.
 Snowflake automatically applies compression algorithms like ZSTD, Snappy, and LZ4 for optimal storage and query performance.